smart-data-lake/smart-data-lake/docs/getting-started/setup.md

 Wonder what happened ?
 You will create the data pipeline that does just this in the first steps of this guide.

 If you wish, you can start with [part 1](get-input-data) right away.
-For [part 2](part-2/industrializing.md) and [part 3](part-3/custom-webservice.md), it is recommended to setup a Development Environment.
+For [part 2](part-2/industrializing.md) and [part 3](part-3/custom-webservice.md), it is recommended to set up a Development Environment.

 ## Development Environment
 For some parts of this tutorial it is beneficial to have a working development environment ready.
-In the following we will mainly explain how one can configure a working evironment for
+In the following we will mainly explain how one can configure a working environment for
 Windows or Linux.
 We will focus on the community version of Intellij.
 Please [download](https://www.jetbrains.com/idea/) the version that suits your operating system.

 ### Hadoop Setup (Needed for Windows only)
 Windows Users need to follow the steps below to have a working Hadoop Installation :
 1. First download the Windows binaries for Hadoop [here](https://github.com/cdarlint/winutils/archive/refs/heads/master.zip)